Toffoli, Lindholm lead Flames to 6-5 win over Kings

 Trailing 2-1 midway through the first period, the Flames scored four consecutive goals to pull ahead.

-Calgary tied it with 9:05 left after Kadri’s shot deflected to the left circle and Mangiapane pounced on the puck, spun and fired a shot past Quick for his third.
+Calgary tied it with 9:05 left after Kadri fired a shot from the right circle that hit Milan Luck in front of Quick.
+The puck deflected to the left circle and Mangiapane pounced on it, spun and fired a shot past Quick for his third.

-Just 42 seconds later, Ritchie forced a turnover in the Kings’ end and completed a give-and-go with Blake Coleman and put the return pass past Quick on the right side.
+Just 42 seconds later, Ritchie forced a turnover in the Kings’ end, passed across to Blake Coleman in the middle, and then got the return pass and put it past Quick on the right side.

-Fiala got Los Angeles to 5-3 with 5:34 left.
-However, Toffoli and Lindholm set up Ruzicka 2:10 later to restore Calgary’s three-goal lead.
+Lindholm got the puck from Toffoli and swatted it in on the power play at 1:51 of the second to give the Flames a three-goal lead.

-”We played some pretty shoddy hockey today,” Los Angeles coach Todd McLellan said. ”We had guys missing line changes, passes through the neutral zone, we had an icing call with two seconds left, missed face-off coverages.”
+Fiala got Los Angeles back to within two goals with 5:34 left.
+However, Toffoli and Lindholm combined to set up Ruzicka 2:10 later for his second goal in two games to restore Calgary’s three-goal lead.

-With just one goal in his first 11 games, Huberdeau opened the scoring at 3:49.
+Flames coach Darryl Sutter revamped three of his forward lines with Huberdeau’s return to the lineup after a three-game absence due to an upper-body injury.
+The changes worked.

-”It was good.
-I mean, obviously, to get a goal.
-It had been a while,” said Huberdeau, who played alongside Mikael Backlund and Trevor Lewis. ”We kept things simple.
-We had some scoring chances.
-In the first period, we were always in their zone.
-We worked to cycle the pucks.
-I loved playing with these guys.”
+With just one goal in his first 11 games, Huberdeau opened the scoring at 3:49, taking a pass from Rasmus Andersson and ripping a shot past Quick.

 Kaliyev scored twice in a 1:18 span to give the Kings a 2-1 lead a little more than six minutes in.